ENCCS/hpda-python/content/scientific-data.rst

 When it comes to text data, the simplest character encoding is ASCII (American Standard Code for Information Interchange) and was the most common character encodings until 2008 when UTF-8 took over.
-The orignal ASCII uses only 7 bits for representing each character and therefore encodes only 128 specified characters.
+The original ASCII uses only 7 bits for representing each character and therefore encodes only 128 specified characters.
 Later it became common to use an 8-bit byte to store each character in memory, providing an extended ASCII.